Everything I Read in 2023

 Perhaps the most bizarre and confusing piece of literature I’ve ever read, People From My Neighbourhood was a solid few hours of fun.

 Whimsical, insane, and stupefying are all appropriate ways to describe this work — yet, none seem to do its bizarre nature enough justice.
+I can’t possibly begin to list anything that even occurs, but let’s just say this is one eventful neighbourhood.
+It was a great two-hour read.

 Norwegian Wood by Haruki Murakami